Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 </center>

 ROC curves are frequently used to show in a graphical way the connection/trade-off between clinical sensitivity and specificity for every possible cut-off for a test or a combination of tests.
 In addition the area under the ROC curve gives an idea about the benefit of using the test(s) in question.

+$$TPR = {TP \over (TP + FN)}$$

+$$FPR = {FP \over (FP + TN)}$$

+It’s easy to see that if the threshold is 0, all our predictions will be positive, so both TPR and FPR will be 1 (the upper right corner).
+On the other hand, if the threshold is 1, then no positive prediction will be made, both TPR and FPR will be 0 which corresponds to the lower left corner.

+The higher the area under the ROC curve (AUC), the better the classifier.
+A classifier with an AUC higher than 0.5 is better than a random classifier.
+If AUC is lower than 0.5, then something is wrong with your model.
+A perfect classifier would have an AUC of 1.
+Usually, if our model behaves well, we obtain a good classifier by selecting the value of the threshold that gives TPR close to 1 while keeping FPR near 0.

 **REFERENCE** [ROC Curve- what and How ?](https://acutecaretesting.org/en/articles/roc-curves-what-are-they-and-how-are-they-used)